Instability of hysteretic phase interfaces in a mean-field model with inhomogeneities: Traveling waves and their stability

 \subsection{Instability of traveling waves}

 The combination of the interface condition \eqref{Lem:TW:Eqn4} and the spectral equation \eqref{LinStab.Thm2} for $S_+$ enables us to study the stability of traveling waves by means of two dimensional plots as illustrated in Figures \ref{Fig:SpectrumTW1} and \ref{Fig:SpectrumTW2}.
-In the limit of vanishing $\tau$ we can even derive an explicit instability criterion from a suitable rescaling of the spectral equation for $S_+$
+In the limit of vanishing $\tau$ we can even derive an explicit instability criterion from a suitable rescaling of the spectral equation for $S_+$ \begin{lemma} Using \eqref{Lem:TW:Eqn3} as well as